tooltmm-png/TMM/docs/EXPERIMENTS.md

 **Key Features:**

 - Runs extraction for every (report, LLM, run) combination, then runs all metrics in a parallel post-pass via `tools/TMM_metrics_run.py`
-- One scanner per invocation — run twice for different scanners

 **Parameters:**